GravityKit/AZ-Filters/readme.txt

 3. Follow the instructions

 == Changelog ==

+= 1.1 on April 18, 2018 =
+* Added: Swedish alphabet support
+* Fixed: Support for Gravity Forms 2.3
+* Fixed: Clicking letter links would include the page number from the prior letter
+* Fixed: Add custom CSS classes to the A-Z Widget wrapper HTML

 = 1.0.8 on November 2, 2017 =
 * Fixed: WordPress 4.8.3 introduced breaking change